Modifications and Enforcement

 A Family Law Firm Serving Maryland and the District of Columbia

-From offices in Bethesda, The Law Offices of Lloyd A. Malech offers family law legal services to residents of all of Maryland and the greater Washington, DC metro area.
+From offices in Bethesda, Malech Law offers family law legal services to residents of all of Maryland and the greater Washington, DC metro area.
 Our law firm is led by seasoned trial lawyer Lloyd A. Malech, who has 25+ years of legal experience.
 With assistance from professional and friendly staff, Mr. Malech serves as a strong advocate in modification and enforcement actions.

 Modification of Child Support and Child Custody Orders